Henrykwokkk/Meta-detector/README.md

  $ python ./staticanalyzer/main.py APK_OR_DIRECTORY_PATH
 ```
 ## Result Analysis
 The analysis results are generated in `results` file.
 Each app will be output in a `yaml` file.
+The general vulnerability statistics results can be attained from these `yaml` files.

 The IAP vulnerability analysis and inconsistency biometrc data collection function usage can be executed by running `result_analysis.py`